philliplagoc/Airbnb-Housing-Price-Predictor/README.md

 # Airbnb Price per Night Predictor
 This project helps new Airbnb hosts decide a price for their listing.
 Users input several features about their listing and my model will predict a price they can potentially use.
-This is an extension of my Amsterdam Airbnb data analysis project.
+This is an extension of my Amsterdam Airbnb data analysis project, and is still a work in progress.

 [Try it out yourself](https://airbnb-price-predictor.herokuapp.com/)!